 So, whether you have a new blog or an old one, Infolinks is always a great way to start making more money.

-Adversal is a proper AdSense alternative that serves native ads, video ads, and display ads on your blog.
+Adversal is a self-serving advertising platform and a AdSense alternative that serves native ads, video ads, and display ads on your blog.
 You also get an intuitive dashboard that allows you to start, pause, stop and restart your campaigns at any time.

 To qualify, you need to have your domain.
 In other words, you can’t use Adversal on a Medium blog.
 You also need minimum traffic of 50,000 visitors on your site to serve ads.